18F/18f.gsa.gov/_posts/2022-08-10-18f-tech-sandwich.md

 ## Protein: open-source programming languages
 ![use empty attribute](<INSERT IMAGE>)

 The protein is what makes our sandwich tasty.
 These are the open-source programming languages with which we have experience.
 We use well-supported open source languages with active communities, which helps us to ensure security support, develop language-specific practices, and write reusable code.
-We develop mostly in Python, Ruby,  and JavaScript.
+These days, we develop mostly in Python, Ruby,  and JavaScript.
 We also have some experience developing with C# in the .NET Core ecosystem.

 Our commitment to open source languages and tools allows us to work in the open, and help ensure public input to our work.